Embed Code

 Hong Kong (Wikipedia)

-Hong Kong is a special administrative region of the People's Republic of China (PRC).
+Hong Kong is a special administrative region of China.
 Situated on China's southern coast just south of Shenzhen, it consists of Hong Kong Island, Kowloon, and the New Territories.
 With 7.5 million residents in a 1,114-square-kilometre (430 sq mi) territory, Hong Kong is the fourth-most densely populated region in the world.

 Hong Kong